-Nothing puts the brakes on sex like vaginal dryness.
-Fortunately, you can find over-the-counter remedies at most drugstores.
-But they tend to have synthetic ingredients, such as silicone.
+Nothing puts the brakes on sex like dryness.
+Fortunately, you can find over-the-counter remedies at most drugstores—but they tend to have synthetic ingredients, such as silicone.
 And these may be harsh on your tender bits.
 Here are some personal lubricant additives that can hurt your health.

-You should avoid using any product containing petroleum; it sticks in your vagina and alters its pH.
-This put you at risk for a bacterial infection known as vaginosis.
+You should avoid using any product containing petroleum; it sticks to your skin and can alter your pH.
+This puts you at risk for a bacterial infection.
 Also, petroleum causes condoms to weaken.

 A preservative and humectant, propylene glycol is known to cause vaginal irritation.
 It’s best avoided, especially if you have sensitive skin.